 The most-used arbitration forum selected to resolve energy disputes in Argentina is the one resulting from the International Court of Arbitration Rules.
-There are local arbitration centres as well, such as the Centro Empresarial de Mediación y Arbitraje, the Centro de Mediación y Arbitraje de la Cámara Argentina de Comercio (CEMARC), and the Arbitration Court of the Buenos Aires Stock Exchange (with permanent arbitrators), under their respective arbitration rules, but it cannot be said that they are specialised in energy disputes.
+There are local arbitration centres as well, such as the Business Centre for Mediation and Arbitration, the Mediation and Arbitration Centre of the Argentine Chamber of Commerce, and the Arbitration Court of the Buenos Aires Stock Exchange (with permanent arbitrators), under their respective arbitration rules, but it cannot be said that they are specialists in energy disputes.
 The International Centre for Dispute Resolution (of the American Arbitration Association) has a list of specialised energy arbitrators.
-Section 1,657, CCC, does refer to arbitral institutions as suitable administrators of arbitration carried on under their respective rules, deemed incorporated in the arbitral agreement.
+Section 1,657, CCC refers to arbitral institutions as suitable administrators of arbitration carried on under their respective rules, deemed incorporated in the arbitral agreement.